ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 sending.
 These operations are independent: the two directions of a bidirectional stream can be terminated separately.

-Streams SHOULD be sufficiently lightweight that they can be used as messages.
+WebTransport protocols are designed so that streams are sufficiently lightweight to be used as messages.

 Data sent on a stream is flow controlled by the transport protocol.
 In addition to flow controlling stream data, the creation of new streams is flow controlled